 A report of your grades will be issued approximately every 45 days of school.
 Quarter grades are indicators only as to what a student is achieving at that time.
 Refer to the course description handbook for a list of weighted courses.
-Students will receive two three-week progress reports during each 45 day grading period.
+Students have access to course grades using the Student Portal.
 Parents can access the Parent Portal for on-going reports of student progress.
 For information on the Parent Portal, contact the high school office at 636-479-5200.